StressOverflow/robot_with_ds4_controller/README.md

 **However, as a security feature, it will be clamped by a maximum absolute velocity which is hardcoded.**

+> **Friendly reminder** The average walking speed for a human is around 1-1.5 m/s.
+Remember that you are a human wired to a robot which uses your laptop as a hat.

 ```yaml
 controller_node:
   ros__parameters: